20wash-sharma/GrandOrientalRugGalleryWordpress/wp-content/plugins/cf7-polylang/README.txt

   return $output;
 }
 `

+= 7.
+How to load a plugin's translation resources? = If you have a plugin which has specific translation strings used in CF7 forms, you need to tell the CF7 Polylang plugin to load the resources for the required locale.
+To do this use the following filter hook,

+`add_filter('cf7pll_load_plugin_translation_resource', 'add_translation_resource');
+function add_translation_resource($plugin_translation){
+  //the $plugin_translation is an array into which you need to add your plugin slug and version number.
+  $plugin_translation['my-plugin-slug']=$version.
+  return $plugin_translation;
+}`

+this filter should be used by plugin developers to ensure their plugin translation resources are loaded.

 == Screenshots ==
 1. If you don't see the polylang links in your contact table list, head to the Polylang settings and save the existing post content to the default language.
 (Step 6 in the installation instructions)
 2. Contact form table list with Polylang language columns, a dropdown of available languages next to the 'Add New' button allows you to create new forms in any language, note also the portable cf7 shortcodes.